raizen74/aws-mle/README.md

 SageMaker Studio Classic is excellent for ML workflows, it is not designed for large-scale ETL tasks, where AWS Glue provides a better solution.

-Amazon SageMaker Studio provides a built-in SQL extension.
+Amazon SageMaker Studio provides a **built-in SQL extension**.
 This extension allows data scientists to perform tasks such as sampling, exploratory analysis, and feature engineering directly within the JupyterLab notebooks.

+The integration between **Amazon EMR** and **Amazon SageMaker Studio** provides a scalable environment for large-scale data preparation for machine learning using open-source frameworks such as Apache Spark, Apache Hive, or Presto.
+Users can access Amazon EMR clusters and data directly from their Studio notebooks to perform their preparation tasks.

+## SageMaker Canvas

+Currently, you can only share models to Canvas (or view shared Canvas models) in Studio Classic.
+And the model must be registered in SageMaker Model Registry

 ## Amazon Managed Workflows for Apache Airflow